 Plants and algae are nature’s biological solar panels.
 By capturing light energy from the sun and converting it into dense energy molecules, through the process of photosynthesis, these organisms support most of life on our planet.

-Photosynthesis is a complex system of processes and over 100 components that work together at the cellular level, and the processes happen in two parts, the so-called light-dependent and dark reactions.
+Photosynthesis is a complex system of processes consisting of hundreds of component parts that work together at the cellular level.
+The two major processes of photosynthesis are the so-called light-dependent and dark reactions.

 In the first, photosynthetic organisms trap ‘raw’ sunlight energy that cannot be consumed by living things.
 The dark reactions capture carbon dioxide from the atmosphere and convert the captured light into sugars that lock up the energy for consumption.

-The challenge: TITLE HERE?
+The challenge: Integrating knowledge of photosynthetic processes that operate over a wide range of spatial and temporal scales

 Decades of research have taught us a lot about the photosynthetic components, but scientists still don’t have a full picture of how photosynthesis works as a whole.

-Part of the difficulty lies in the fact that most research has taken place in laboratories and focused on individual components, instead of observing these components in their natural living conditions.
+Part of the difficulty lies in the fact that most research has focused on organisms grown under static laboratory conditions instead of observing the photosynthetic components respond dynamically to natural living conditions.

-It is also difficult to study photosynthesis within one lab or a single discipline discipline, as the process spans a range of physical, biochemical, and structural areas of scientific expertise.
+Photosynthetic processes occur on time scales ranging from sub-millisecond photochemical reactions to the seasonality of leaf senescence and renewal.
+Spatial scales are also vast, spanning from molecules to whole leaves.
+It is therefore difficult to study photosynthesis within one lab or a single discipline, as the process spans a range of physical, biochemical, and structural areas of scientific expertise.

 The solution: Understanding the solar panel holistically